Bent Pyramid: Man-made landscape

 As the first geometrically "true" pyramid in the world, the Bent Pyramid is also connected to the surrounding landscape.
-Nicole Alexanian and Felix Arnold, two distinguished German archeologists, provided a new insight toward the meaning and function for the Bent Pyramid in their book named The complex of the Bent Pyramid as a landscape design project.
-They noticed that the sites of the Bent Pyramid sits aside in the middle of a pristine desert area instead of fertile area near the Nile River like all the other pyramids, and concluded the landscape surrounding the Bent Pyramid is man-made.
+Nicole Alexanian and Felix Arnold, two distinguished German archeologists, provided a new insight to the meaning and function of the Bent Pyramid in their book The complex of the Bent Pyramid as a landscape design project.
+They noticed that the Bent Pyramid sits aside in a pristine desert area, rather than in a fertile area near the Nile River like all the other pyramids, and conclude that the landscape surrounding the Bent Pyramid must be man-made.

-When the archaeologists observed the landscape closely, the plateau of the pyramid seemed leveled artificially and nearby escarpment and trenches were all made by human beings.
-Moreover, there were a few traces left indicating a build-up of garden enclosure.
-The impact of humans on the landscape is also represented by the presence of a wadi channel connecting the Bent Pyramid to a harbor, which shows a distinct difference between the southern and northern side of the channel.
-It shows a substantial difference in level with regards to the finding.
-The slope of southern wadi channel seemed to have been rectified when the archaeologists compared it to the natural and twisted northern side.
-Arne Ramisch supported this idea by providing evidence that displays a low correlation of fraternal patterns of channel and natural topography in the environs, which is southern side of wadi, of the Bent Pyramid.
+When the archaeologists studied the landscape closely, the plateau of the pyramid seemed to be leveled artificially, with a nearby escarpment and trenches all being human-made.
+Moreover, a few traces of build-up were found, indicating an ancient garden enclosure.
+The impact of humans on the landscape is also present in a wadi channel connecting the Bent Pyramid to a harbor, which showed a distinct difference in level between the southern and northern sides of the channel.
+The southern slope also seemed to have been altered when the archaeologists compared it to the natural and twisting northern side.
+Arne Ramisch supported this idea by providing evidence that shows a low correlation of fraternal patterns of channel and natural topography on the southern side of the wadi channel.

-The purpose of this man-made construction might hold mythical meaning and ritual function.
-Based on available evidence, garden enclosure and water basins both are the counterparts of funeral rites which indicates a regular practice of rituals at Dahshur.
-However, there is also the implication that the garden closure helped to create a satisfactory living environment in the desert.
-Other than that, the leveled plateau, the quarrying trenches on the western and southern sides of the pyramid, and the nearby smaller tombs cooperate together to emphasize the monumentality of the Bent Pyramid, aiding by its long distance from the surrounding structures.
-These features represent the imprinting social hierarchy in the creation of this landscape, which furthermore represents the power of Egyptian King at that time.
-Alexanian and Arnold describes this construction in a concise phrase: an artificial mountain erected within an artificial landscape.
+The purpose of this man-made construction might have held mythical meaning and ritual function.
+Based on available evidence, the garden enclosure and water basins are both counterparts of funeral rites, which indicates a regular practice of rituals at Dahshur.
+However, there is also the implication that the garden enclosure helped to create a satisfactory living environment in the desert.
+In addition to that, the leveled plateau, quarried trenches on the western and southern sides of the pyramid, and nearby smaller tombs all come together to heighten the monumentality of the Bent Pyramid, aided by its long distance to the surrounding structures.
+These features imprinted the social hierarchy in the landscape and represented the power of the Egyptian King.
+Alexanian and Arnold describe the construction concisely: "an artificial mountain erected within an artificial landscape."